-Cats ignore you after vacation because they have been upset about the significant change in their life created by your absence, and had to readjust to your absence.
-When you came back, you brought with you different smells, and even if they know it is you, they still need time to re-adjust and go back to the old routines.
-Cats do not love changes at all.
+Cats ignore you after vacation because they have been upset about the significant change in their lives created by your absence.
+Unfortunately, you brought different smells when you came back, so they still needed time to readjust and return to the old routines.

 What can we do about it?

 A cat may very well decide to ignore you after vacation for many reasons, especially if it is the first time you have gone for a long time.
 For example, my cat ignores me after vacation each time.
 This is because cats are used to you as the owner.
 They love your daily habits with him; this can be feeding, sleeping together, cuddling, playing, etc.

 They are used to you and your smell.
 They know they can trust you.
 What happens if you suddenly go away?
 Cats’ stable point goes away too, and they may feel confused.
 Where is that smell?
 How come I do not get food anymore at that time, and who is this new person taking care of me?
 Where is my owner?